jgonzar/Slider-page/README.md

 # Slider-page
-A simple, modern landing page I builded with a free Youtube course.
+A simple, modern landing page I built with a free Youtube course.
 The challenge was to build the slider feature of the page with JS.

 You can see the completed website here: https://slider-page.web.app/